-Please be aware that if a national honours nomination is successful, it will take at least 12 to 18 months to be awarded.
-Nominations should be made while the nominee is still active in their relevant field and, ideally, at least 12 months before they are expected to retire or stand down.
+The guidance issued on submissions for national honours states that if a nomination is ultimately successful, success will not be immediate and will take at least 12 to 18 months.
+Your attention is also drawn to the fact that nominations should be made while the nominee is still active and, if possible, at least 12 months before they are expected to retire or stand down.

-If your nomination to the Awards and Honours Group is considered appropriate, then you will be asked to work up the full nomination using the appropriate form supplied by the Cabinet Office or relevant professional association.
+If the name you put forward on this nomination form is considered appropriate by the Awards and Honours Group you will be asked to work up the full nomination, using the appropriate form supplied by the Cabinet Office or relevant professional association.

 You can submit nominations for the award of honorary degrees, the University Medal of Honour and national honours using the online nomination form.

-If you would prefer to submit your nomination by post or email, download a Word version (46KB) of the nomination form and send to the address on the form.
+If you would prefer to submit your nomination by email, please download a Word version (52KB) of the nomination form and send it to the contact address given on the form.

-A final shortlist of nominations will be agreed by the Awards and Honours Group in April 2020 and submitted to the Senate and the Board of Governors for review.
+A shortlist of nominations will be agreed by the Awards and Honours Group in February 2024 – it will meet between April and May to determine who will be recommended.
+These names will then be reviewed by the Senate and Board of Governors.

-The names of individuals that will be awarded honorary degrees or the University Medals of Honour will be made public only if the offers have been accepted.
-You are asked to note that this can take some considerable time (up to two years).
+The names of individuals that will be awarded honorary degrees or the University Medals of Honour will be made public only when the offers have been accepted.
+You are asked to note that this can take some considerable time (up to two years and sometimes linger).

 Eligibility to nominate

-In order to submit a valid nomination, you must be a current University student, graduate, member of staff or Member of the Board of Governors or General Assembly;
+To submit a valid nomination, you must be a current University student, graduate, member of staff or Member of the Board of Governors or General Assembly.

 All nominations must be made in the strictest confidence.
 Nominees and members of their family must not be made aware that their names have been put forward.
 Should the Awards and Honours Group learn that a nominee has prior knowledge of a submission, the nomination will be rejected, however strong the case.